MaastrichtU-IDS/cohort-explorer/README.md

     *   The DCR will be automatically created with a data schema corresponding to the selected cohorts, generated from the metadata provided by the data custodians.
     *   The data scientist can then access their DCR in Decentriq, write the code for their analysis, and request computation of this code on the provisioned cohorts.

-> [!WARNING]
->
-> If you logged in with a Decentriq user that does not have access to the Cohort Explorer, and need to re-login with another user: you will need to clear cache and cookies.
-Because Auth0 will keep your login in mind for some time, and it can be quite tricky to reset (they don't give the tools for managing that properly).

 > [!IMPORTANT]
 >
 > Only the owner of the cohort (as described in the spreadsheet holding all cohorts generic metadata), and the platform admins,  can upload the data dictionary or edit mappings for a cohort.